Bluestar (bus company): Former Services

-Nightstar
+Nightstar (2004-2014)

 The Nightstar services used to run on Friday and Saturday nights and were aimed at people who had a night out in Southampton.
 The service commenced alongside the new bluestar services and ran from 00:45 until 03:45.
 All services began at Leisure World, Southampton and made their way past other large clubs before completing its route.
 These routes generally followed those of their daytime number counterparts with additional stops to take into account destinations served by other routes.
+The routes spanned from Winchester in the North, Langley in the west and Hamble in the east.
 In February 2014, all but the Unilink U1N ceased to run due to council funding cuts.